Your Car Policy Won't Cover This

-New Zealand has a strong trailer culture.
-Hundreds of thousands of boat trailers, horse floats, box trailers, and camper trailers are on the road.
-Many owners assume their car policy extends to the trailer automatically.
-In practice, most car policies only cover the trailer while it is physically attached to the towing vehicle via the tow bar and wiring harness, and even then, sub-limits can be low.
-If the trailer is unattached and stolen from your residential driveway, damaged in a storm while parked, or hit by another vehicle at the boat ramp, your car policy may not pay out.
+Hundreds of thousands of boat trailers, horse floats, box trailers, and camper trailers are on New Zealand roads.
+Most owners assume their car policy extends to the trailer automatically, but it rarely does.
+In practice, car policies only cover the trailer while it is physically attached to the towing vehicle via the tow bar and wiring harness.
+Even then, sub-limits can be low.
+Boat trailers and horse floats may be explicitly excluded from standard motor vehicle policies.
+So if the trailer gets stolen from your Auckland driveway, or damaged in a Tauranga storm while parked, or reversed into at a Canterbury boat ramp, your car policy may not pay out at all.

 Trailers come in all shapes and values.
-The right policy depends on the trailer type, how you use it, and where you store it.
-We arrange cover for all common trailer types in NZ.
+What you need for cover depends on the trailer type, how you use it, and where you keep it.
+We search across the market for all common trailer types, from Auckland boat trailers to Canterbury farming rigs.
+Not every insurer covers every trailer, so availability varies.

 Boat trailers